Hōjō clan: Bloodline

 When Hojo Tokimasa went into seclusion on Enoshima Island, Benzaiten is said to have appeared on the 21st day and told him that if he committed atrocities his family would perish, then she transformed into a dragon and disappeared into the sea.
-This painting depicts Tokimasa bowing his head and placing the three scales left by the snake on a folding fan.
+This painting depicts Tokimasa bowing his head and placing the three dragonscales on a folding fan.
 After this, the Hojo family adopted the three scales as their family mon.

 The Hōjō are alleged to have been an offshoot of the Taira of the Kanmu branch, originating in Izu Province.
 On the other hand, modern theories question whether the Hōjō clan was really descended from the Taira clan.

 They gained power by supporting the defeat of the Taira by supporting the warlord Minamoto no Yoritomo in the Genpei War through both military assistance and by marriage to his blood relatives.
 Yet, when Yoritomo died eighteen years later, the Hōjō usurped power from his family.